-Your proposal should include strong strategic reasoning for you and/or your delivery partnership being the host for this upcoming talent development programme.
-You will be expected to have significant experience with community engagement and have strong connections to the Scottish film and television industry.
+Your proposal should include strong strategic reasoning for you and/or your delivery partnership being the host for one of Scotland's leading short film development programmes for film.

+You will be expected to have significant experience of developing short film talent and have strong connections to the Scottish film and television industry.